The-DFIR-Report/DFIR-Artifacts/README.md

 ## Overview
 This repository serves as a platform for sharing simulated intrusion artifacts used in our analyst recruitment process.
 Unlike real-world intrusions that we analyze on a daily basis at the DFIR Report, these artifacts are specifically created for training and evaluation purposes.

-### Repository Goals
-- Provide the DFIR community with a glimpse into the types of artifacts we collect and analyze in real-world intrusions
-- Offer a free resource for individuals to develop and enhance their digital forensics and incident response skills
-- Give back to the community by sharing knowledge and practical examples
-- Enable self-paced learning and skill development in a controlled environment

 ## Application Process
 When a position has a green status indicator (🟢) and an active JotForm link, it indicates that we are actively seeking analyst candidates.